yanil8068/ajio/README.md

 1. Integrated Firebase and JWT for authentication based on API documentation.
 2. Implemented login, signup, and authentication redirect to ensure users are directed to the login page when they attempt to add items to the cart without being logged in.

+--Cart and Product Management:

+Created features that allow users to browse products, add them to the cart, and manage the cart .
+Used Redux Toolkit for global state management to ensure the cart state persisted across pages.

+--Search Functionality:

+Developed a search component that filters product lists based on user input, providing suggestions in real-time as they type.

 ##

 ## Challenges Faced & Solutions Implemented: